Free Markets Rock!

 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

 Compare offerings and share your lists with others.

 Marketing is a process of customer satisfaction that begins with knowing who the customers and potential customers are and how to meet their needs.
 A business organization can exist only so long as it fulfills its customers’ needs and wants by accurately identifying and thoroughly understanding them.
 Therefore, how do we apply critical-thinking skills to business management and marketing?
 In particular, what is the role of consumer behavior in marketing research?
 How do consumers’ beliefs, attitudes, and behaviors form and change?
 What roles do culture and social influences play in marketing?

-business, marketing, advertising, management, and economics
+This offering will prepare you for careers and advanced study in: business, marketing, advertising, management, and economics

 |2017-05-16||This program is now offered to Juniors and Seniors only.|